jchristn/Caching/README.md

 This Caching library provides a simple implementation of a FIFO cache (first-in-first-out) and an LRU (least-recently-used) cache.
 It is written in C# and is designed to be thread-safe.

+## New in v3.0.x

+- Breaking changes due to major code cleanup
+- Allowed persistence driver to support non-string keys
+- Prepopulation of persistence layer now a separate method ```.Prepopulate()```
+- Clearing the cache will now also clear the entire persistence layer

 ## Usage

 Add reference to the Caching DLL and include the Caching namespace: